tlaine1441/js-data-types/readme.md

 undefined
 ```

-Notice how much clearer this syntax is than that of the `for` loop?
+Notice how much cleaner this syntax is than that of the `for` loop?

 Here are some other iterator methods for you to research and practice with: